-• If you're employed
+If you're employed.
 You can choose to contribute 3%, 4%, 6%, 8%, or 10% of your gross (before tax) salary or wages.
 If you don't choose a rate, it will be set to 3%.

 If you want to change your rate, you'll need to tell your employer.
 You can do so every three months or more often if your employer agrees.
 If you're contributing at least 3%, you will be entitled to an employer contribution of 3% of your gross (before tax) salary or wages, unless:

-- you're under age 18; or - you have reached the age of eligibility for New Zealand superannuation (currently 65) and are eligible to make retirement withdrawal5; or - your employer is contributing to another eligible registered superannuation scheme for you.
+- you're under age 18; or - you have reached the age of eligibility for New Zealand superannuation (currently 65) and are eligible to make a retirement withdrawal6; or - your employer is contributing to another eligible registered superannuation scheme for you; or - you have made a life-shortening congenital conditions withdrawal.